geclos/node-chat/README.md

 - NodeJS API.
 - Server-client connection with websockets.
 - Message queuing and distribution with rabbitMQ.
-- Containarize with docker and store it in ECS.
+- containerization with docker and store it in ECS.
-- Serve it with EC2, begind an ALB with auto-scaling.
+- Serve everything with EC2, behind an ALB with auto-scaling.
+- Multi A-Z support.

-### Current status
+## Current status
 Currently the API broadcasts to every node connected to it but the basic building blocks in which I was more interested in are already built.

 I followed design principles detailed in [this article](https://smartym.pro/blog/mobile-messaging-app-development-developing-architecture-for-a-chat-application/).